 During this workshop, a preliminary draft version of the guidance document for Collection Holders that have been drafted by the GDG was presented to an audience of about 50 participants (competent authorities, national and European experts, and national and European stakeholders).
 Those present were able to give feedback about this document at the time.
 After the workshop, Samantha also collated feedback from ECCO members and reported this back to the consultants.
 She will keep everyone informed of any updates regarding this.

 Version 2.4 Draft – 26 June 2017 of the “Guidance Document for Collection Holders” can be downloaded through this link.

 CABI announces training course in preserving, storing and maintaining microorganisms 12-14 September 2017

+CABI is pleased to offer a three-day training course in Preserving, storing and maintaining microorganisms (12-14th September 2017).
 Presented by staff from CABI, this course will be of interest to everyone involved in the handling, distribution and storage of microorganisms.
 The training covers all aspects of culture preservation, maintenance and culture collection management and complies with the quality standards set by the OECD (Organisation for Economic Co-Operation and Development) for best practice with biological resource collections.
 CABI has substantial expertise in the preservation and maintenance of cultures of bacteria and fungi and a long history in training scientists, technicians and students from around the world.
 The course will be based at CABI, Bakeham Lane, Egham, Surrey, TW20 9TY, UK.

 According what was discussed in the ECCO XXXV meeting in Aberdeen, a new section in the eccosite is being created.
 The Nagoya protocol and ABS section.
 The idea is to include interesting links and help to try to facilitate to the Culture Collections to comply with the Nagoya protocol.